andrewmcg1/Binary-Tree-Traversal/README.md

 # Binary-Tree-Traversal
-Header and source fils of tree traversal functions and a main file with an example The main function takes the in order and pre order traversals and uses those to return the post order traversal
+Header and source fils of tree traversal functions and a main file with an example, all written in C.
+The main function takes the in order and pre order traversals and uses those to return the post order traversal.
+The tree and functions include support for repeat characters.

 ## Functions